-Multiple Settings and the Multi-Function Knob It is important to note that settings made with the
+Multiple Settings and the Multi-Function Knob

 It is important to note that settings made with the Multi-Function knob are "overlaid" on top of each other.
 For example, if you assign the Multi-Function to adjust Steering Percentage and set it for 50%, then reassign the knob to control Steering Sensitivity, the transmitter will "remember" the Steering Percentage setting.
 Adjustments you make to Steering Sensitivity will be applied to the 50% steering throw setting you selected previously.
 Likewise, setting the Multi-Function knob to "disabled" will prevent the knob from making further adjustments, but the last setting of the Multi-Function knob will still apply.